Web Design I UI/UX Design

 Stakeholder Interviews

-We interviewed with angel investors, non-profit organizers, and general users who are looking for work opportunities to understand their expectations and needs.
-Interviews were conducted remotely via Zoom.
+We conducted remote interviews via Zoom with angel investors, non-profit organizers, and individuals seeking work opportunities to better understand their expectations and needs.

 Discoveries from the interviews: